crossplane/crossplane/docs/services/azure-services-guide.md

 existing managed resource.*

-In the `SQLServerClass` above, we added the labels `size: standard` and `demo: true`, so our claim will be scheduled to that class using the labels are specified in the `claim.spec.classSelector`.
+In the `SQLServerClass` above, we added the labels `size: standard` and `demo:
+"true"`, so our claim will be scheduled to that class using the labels are specified in the `claim.spec.classSelector`.
 If there are multiple classes which match the specified label(s) one will be chosen at random.